SilveiraLeonardo/notes-forget/notes_general.md

 ##### The question of the optimizer

-Testint the neural network trained with cross-entropy loss: expected shallow forgetting and larger savings relative to the network trained with sigmoid loss and gradients through the latent layers.
+Testing the neural network trained with cross-entropy loss: expected shallow forgetting and larger savings relative to the network trained with sigmoid loss and gradients through the latent layers.

 ```
 # Parameters